 The Chapter conducts several meetings a year for members, but open to non-members also.
 The committee’s duties include planning and arranging for speakers, topics, facilities, themes, menus, dates, etc. Usually one or two meetings are replaced by a social event, also planned by this committee.

-Committee Co-Chairs - Brent Mulvihill and Kelly Shannon
+Committee Co-Chairs - Brent Mulvihill & Kelly Shannon

 Public Relations Committee